jagankumar-egov/swm/README.md

 ### AdminUI Docker Image

-This comes from the [swm-admin](https://github.com/muralim4242/swm-admin) repository (should soon be integrated into the [main eGov SWM repository](https://github.com/egovernments/swm/)).
+This comes from the [swm](https://github.com/egovernments/swm) repository, in the `swm-admin` folder.
 Follow the same steps as above, but replace `socketio` with `swm-admin`.

 ## Deploy